Contents

 - Zoning: Dividing a floor plate into districts tailored to specific activities, from high-energy social hubs to quiet pods.

-Defining these spatial building blocks translates your workplace strategy—headcount forecasts, hybrid policies and cultural aspirations—into a coherent blueprint for design and build experts, interior designers and contractors.
+Defining these spatial building blocks translates your workplace strategy—headcount forecasts, hybrid policies and cultural aspirations—into a coherent blueprint for interior designers, contractors and project teams.

 A disciplined, phased process ensures no detail is overlooked: